-The Board of Directors shall be composed of twenty-four (24) Directors selected from Active or Lifetime members in good standing, domiciled by actual residence within a particular division or region, making it his or her permanent home.
+The Board of Directors shall be composed of twenty-four (24) fifteen (15) Directors selected from Active or Lifetime members in good standing, domiciled by actual residence within a particular division or region, making it his or her permanent home

-- A. There shall be designated divisions and regional representation.
+A. There shall be designated divisions and regional representation.
 Each division shall be entitled to two at-large directors.
-Each region shall be entitled to one director, the permanent address of whom shall be within the region so designated. - B. The Board of Directors may from time to time amend or alter the boundaries of stated Regions by a two-thirds (2/3) vote of the board at a valid meeting, and ratified by a majority vote of the membership at the next Annual Meeting.
+Each region shall be entitled to one director, the permanent address of whom shall be within the region so designated.
+Regional and divisional representation shall be as follows with each director having a permanent address within the region(s) so designated.